-The CHS orientation program is designed to familiarize you with college life including getting to know more about your course, meeting fellow students and staff, services and support available for you, and also to get to know your campus and surrounding area.
+The CHS orientation program is designed to familiarize you with college life including getting to know more about your course, meeting fellow students and staff, learning about service and support available for you, and also to getting to know your campus and surrounding area.
 If you are an International Student, we will also explain your visa condition and what you can do to maintain these conditions while you are studying with us.